MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a label [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

 This configuration is not compatible with protected PDF files that have a .ppdf file name extension.
-These files cannot be opened by File Explorer, PowerShell, or the scanner.
+These files cannot be opened by the client using File Explorer or PowerShell.

 For Office documents that are labeled by Secure Islands, you can relabel these documents with a sensitivity label by using a mapping that you define.
 You also use this method to reuse labels from other solutions when their labels are on Office documents.